 Repair Articles & Tips

 Read these tips from the Sears Home Experts before you decide.
-After a major flood, the difficult work of clean-up is fraught with decisions about what items to save or repair and what to replace.
-Your appliances, electronics and heating &...
+After a major flood, the difficult work of cleanup is fraught with decisions about what items are salvageable and what must be replaced.
+Because your appliances, electronics and...
 Read more .

 How to prevent — and deal with — water damage to your washer, dryer, fridge, HVAC and other appliances.
 Hurricanes, tornadoes, thunderstorms, floods — storm season is the time of year when Mother Nature can unleash her fury.
 As you batten down...
 Read more .